NicolasGresset/shared-clipboard/README.md

 ## Autostart the js script

-The script always needs to run.
+The [script](linux_host/server.js) always needs to run.
 I make it start with my [window manager](https://github.com/awesomeWM/awesome) but you can choose any method that fits your needs.
+Note that restarting it accidentally is not an issue (it will prematurely abort complaining about an address already in use).

 # Phone side

+todo